Templegall

 Templegall is an Alpine style cheese, rather like a Gruyère, made by the Hegartys and Jean-Baptiste Enjelvin in Cork, Ireland.

-We sell two different age profiles of this cheese, current batches are young and mild.
+We sell two different age profiles of this cheese, current batches are young.
 Please note that this cheese contains the protein Lysozyme (EGG).

 Portion